LTUC/amman-dotnet-401d2/ReadMe.md

 # Code 401: ASP.NET Core
 This *private* repo is a work in progress.
-You may extract the contents of the `/lecture` & `/labs` folder in this repo to use in your course as necessary.
-The `Instructor_Lecture-Notes` is designed to hold specific class related notes that should not be public facing.
+You may extract the contents of the `/Public` & `/Labs` folder in this repo to use in your course as necessary.
+The `Lectures` is designed to hold specific class related notes that should *not* be public facing.

 This Code 401 Facilitator's Guide includes an overview of what each day's topic will cover.
 ----